Ph-k/Concurrent-Workers/README.md

 ### Useful notes:
 - `make clean` deletes all the executables and the object files.
 And `make dclean` removes all the executables and the object files, along with the log files.
-- In the stressful environment of the kitchen, the salad makers might request from chef more more ingredients than needed salads, since we have 3 saladmakers, In the worst case we might have two more salads than the requested number, which we assume are disposed.
+- In the stressful environment of the kitchen, the salad makers might request from chef more ingredients than needed salads, since we have 3 saladmakers, In the worst case we might have two more salads than the requested number, which we assume are disposed.